kvnyng/Orpheus-Leap-Micro/README.md

 During the summer of 2020, Hack Club hosted [*Summer of Making*](https://summer.hackclub.com)!
 It was three months of non-stop hardware hacking!
 They partnered with GitHub, to give out $50,000 worth of hardware grants and help makers like me!

 With that said, to further rep and hype up Summer Of Making, I was asked to design a general-purpose Arduino PCB to commerate the event.
+With gracious funding from Github and Adafruit, the Orpheus Leap was put into production and 500 were made, shipped, and received by all Summer of Making Hack Clubbers!

-This GitHub repo inculdes all the Gerber and Eagle files as well as documentation for the board.
+This repo holds the Gerber, Eagle files, and documentation for the board.

 # Design